mbehi/reading-notes/revisionsandthecloud-notes.md

-#Revisions and the Cloud
+## Class 3: Revisions and the Cloud

 ##Git Intro

-1. Version Control - A system that allows you to revisit various versions of a file or set of files by recording changes.
+Version Control - A system that allows you to revisit various versions of a file or set of files by recording changes.
   - Local Version Control
   - Centralized Version Control
   - Distributed Version Control

-1. So, what is Git?
+So, what is Git?
   - Snapshots
   - Local Operations
   - Tracking Changes